-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Here's NPR's Peter Overby.

-Professor Tony Corrado is a long-time observer of political money.
+PETER OVERBY: Professor Tony Corrado is a long-time observer of political money.
 He says the total raised is becoming less important as the first primaries and caucuses come into view.

-Peter Overby, NPR News, Washington.
+OVERBY: Peter Overby, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.